cerebral/cerebral/packages/docs/content/best-practices/10_long-running-side-effects.en.md

 }
 ```

 This is a very simple implementation that shows you how to trigger signals from within a provider.
-The poller should also have the possiblity to stop polls of course.
+The poller should also have the possibility to stop polls of course.

 #### Defining the Action